ssc-half-light/post/README.md

     prev: string|null,  // <- hash of previous `metadata`
     username: string,
     timestamp: number,
-    proof: string   // <- a hash of the content
+    proof: string,   // <- a hash of the content
     signature: string,
     author: string,  // <- the DID of the author device },